 Naturally, we use Cezanne HR to simplify and speed up our HR processes.
 The collaborative calendar feature is especially helpful in allowing us to plan cover and easily see where everyone is.

 However, remote working also has its challenges.
 As an employer we have legal obligations to our employees, and the security of our software code and customers’ data.
 It is absolutely critical that we take serious measures to make sure these obligations are met.

 We have a robust security approach that includes encrypted laptops, use of secure networks, dual authentication, and specialist end-to-end encryption platforms for secure file exchange (for example, when we help customers with data upload).

 This is backed by employee education and constant monitoring (both internal and by third parties) of our systems.

 Obviously, not every business can let their employees work from home.
-But for those that can, shifting the focus from ‘where you are’ to ‘what you can achieve,’ and putting the tools like an HR system, in place to make this happen, seems to make perfect business sense to me.
+But for those that can, shifting the focus from ‘where you are’ to ‘what you can achieve,’ and putting tools like HR systems, in place to make this happen, seems to make perfect business sense to me.